 Investment can pay off

 When people are looking for flooring ideas, you can show them your beautiful decorative concrete or epoxy floors.
-When people are researching countertop or sink possibilities, you can show them your concrete sinks and countertops.
+If people are researching countertop or sink possibilities, you can show them your concrete sinks and countertops.
 When people are interested in outdoor living options, you can show them your stamped concrete, concrete engraving designs or vertical concrete.
 The list goes on.

 Imagine a family is searching for home improvement ideas on Pinterest and are on the fence about flooring.
 Seeing your beautiful modern decorative concrete flooring options on Pinterest can be enough to sway them to use decorative concrete for their flooring instead of another flooring option.